• Skip to primary navigation

 • Toast the Sesame Seeds - Heat a dry skillet over medium heat and lightly toast sesame seeds until fragrant and golden brown.
 This step intensifies their flavor and adds a pleasing crunch.

-• Slice and Prep Vegetables – Thinly slice cucumbers and scallions; shred or julienne carrots.
-Uniform cuts ensure consistent texture and ease of eating, enhancing the salad’s overall freshness.
+• Slice and Prep Vegetables - Thinly slice cucumbers and scallions; shred or julienne carrots.
+Uniform cuts ensure consistent texture and ease of eating, improving the salad's overall freshness.

 • Combine Salad Ingredients - In a large bowl, toss the cooled soba noodles with the prepared vegetables and dressing.
 Stir gently to coat everything evenly without breaking the noodles.